 Michael Jordan's 1982 Game-Winning Shot

 It was the University of North Carolina basketball team's first NCAA Championship in 25 years and the cherry on top of a 24-2 regular season that included two victories over archrival Duke and an ACC Championship.
-Chapel Hill was ecstatic.
+Jordan, Worthy, and Sam Perkins were the stars.

-It was the first time we saw Michael Jordan thrive on the big stage with the game on the line.
-Born in Brooklyn, New York and raised in Wilmington, North Carolina, the hall of fame basketball player embraced the pressure of big moments.
-He played with fire at Laney High School and caught the attention of the North Carolina Tar Heels.
-In Chapel Hill, the GOAT won a national championship, earned the Naismith College Player of the Year Award in 1984, was a consensus All-American, and won a gold medal as a member United States team at the 1984 Olympics.
+Before LeBron James and Kobe Bryant were even considered rising stars, Jordan played with fire at Laney High School and caught the attention of the North Carolina Tar Heels.
+In Chapel Hill, the GOAT won a national championship, earned the Naismith College Player of the Year Award in 1984, was a Consensus All-American and won a gold medal as a member United States team at the 1984 Olympics.
 Not a bad college career.

 In Game 3 of the 1991 NBA Finals, he hit a game-tying shot against the Los Angeles Lakers to send the game to overtime and willed the Bulls to victory.

-And in the 1998 NBA Finals — on the verge of a second three-peat — Jordan sealed the series win against the Utah Jazz with a crossover against Bryon Russell, nailing a jumper and holding that sweet follow through as the ball whooshed through the net.
+And in the 1998 NBA Finals -- on the verge of a second three-peat -- Chicago's leading scorer sealed the series win against the Utah Jazz with a crossover on Bryon Russell, hitting a jumper and holding that sweet follow through as the ball whooshed through the net.

 This isn't to say Jordan was perfect.
 His famous quote regarding failure reiterates that:

 "I've missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 Twenty-six times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed."